FOREX-Dollar just off 10-month high before U.S. jobs data

 * Volatility ticks up from rock bottom, but jury still out

-* Nonfarm payrolls data next major focus (Updates after European PMI data, sterling move)
+* Nonfarm payrolls data next major focus (Updates after start of European trade, changes dateline from previous SYDNEY/SINGAPORE)

 By Patrick Graham

-LONDON, Aug 1 (Reuters) - The dollar climbed towards multi-month highs against several major currencies on Friday and headed for a third week of gains, signalling that a year of low volatility and poor trading returns may be ending.
+LONDON, Aug 1 (Reuters) - The dollar hovered around 10-month highs ahead of U.S. jobs data on Friday, the end of a third strong week which has hinted at an end to a year of chronically low volatility, low volumes and low trading returns.

-Sterling, one of the main victims of a 2 percent global surge for the dollar in July, sank to its weakest since early June after a poorer-than-expected survey on UK manufacturing.
-The euro proved more resilient in the face of similar disappointing surveys of German and euro zone purchasing managers, trading just 0.05 percent lower on the day.
+Dollar bulls took a breather going into one of the most-watched piece of economic data, U.S. nonfarm payrolls.
+Dealers say another strong readout has the potential to make or break a rally that has seen the greenback post its best monthly performance in over a year.

-Trade was likely to be dominated by U.S. nonfarm payrolls, due at 1230 GMT.
-Dealers said a strong gain could make or break a rally that has seen the dollar post its best monthly performance in more than a year.
+The dollar index was up marginally at 81.51 just off a 10-1/2 month peak of 81.573.
+It has gained just over 2 percent so far this month.

 “Its all or nothing today, I’d say,” said one London-based trader.
 “There is the feeling that the euro has been forming a base over the last day or so, but either way payrolls should decide.”

-The central question for currency markets this year has been when the dollar will climb out of the range where it has been stuck since before the 2008 financial crisis.
-Such a move is widely expected to bring with it a return of the sharper market moves traders rely on to make money.
+Traders and investors have been pondering whether this is the beginning of a lasting uptrend, one that has frustrated dollar bulls for much of this year, or another false start.

-There have been tentative signs of a return of such price action.
-Volatility as measured by 3-month options contracts has risen steadily from record lows over the past month but remains around 5.4.
-Currency platform and trading chiefs say they need vols of at least 7-8 to generate healthy returns.
+The signs from options markets are positive but still extremely cautious.
+Volatility as measured by 3-month options contracts has risen steadily from record lows but remains at very low levels around 5.4.
+Currency platform and trading chiefs say they need vols of a minimum of around 7-8.

 “It does feel like we’ve broken through the trendline support that has held for most of the past year,” said Paul Robson, a currency strategist with RBS in London.

-A Reuters survey of economists forecast that payrolls, due at 1230 GMT, increased by 233,000 in July.
+A Reuters survey of economists showed payrolls, due at 1230 GMT, probably increased by 233,000 in July.

-While that would be less than June’s 288,000 jobs, it would still represent a sixth straight month that employment has grown by more than 200,000, a stretch not seen since 1997.
+While that would be less than June’s hefty increase of 288,000 jobs, it would still represent a sixth straight month that employment has expanded by more than 200,000, a stretch not seen since 1997.

 “If it comes in above 250,000, I think that’s the threshold for a positive surprise,” said Callum Henderson, global head of FX research for Standard Chartered Bank in Singapore.

 Such an outcome could lift the dollar to levels around 103.50 to 104.00 yen, he said.
-Standard Chartered, however, is expecting nonfarm payrolls to increase by a below-consensus 200,000, and for the dollar to pull back to levels around 102.50 yen, Henderson added.
-(Additional reporting by Masayuki Kitano in Singapore; Editing by Larry King)
+Standard Chartered, however, is expecting nonfarm payrolls to increase by a below consensus 200,000, and for the dollar to pull back to levels around 102.50 yen, Henderson added.
+(Editing by Jeremy Gaunt)